venn/blog/_posts/2014-05-20-breaking-into-data.md

 > But what startup is just going to give me their data?!

-Most of them, they wish they had someone looking at their data.
+Most of them.
+They wish they had someone looking at their data.

 > What about other sub-fields?